hugocornellier/agelapse/README.md

 ## Overview

-**AgeLapse** is a cross-platform, native application for automatically stabilizing & compiling aging timelapses, i.e. "photo a day" projects.
-The application runs natively on desktop (Windows and MacOS) and on mobile (Android and iOS).
+**AgeLapse** automates the process of aligning face pictures and creating stabilized aging time-lapses, i.e. "photo-a-day" videos.
+The application runs natively on mobile (iOS and Android) and on desktop (MacOS and Windows).

 ## Installation